varundmishra/gke-gateway-demo/README.md

 # GKE Gateway API Demo

 ## Description:
-* This repo demonstrates how we can achieve cross-namespace routing on a GKE cluster using Gateway API.
+* This repo demonstrates how we can achieve cross-namespace routing on a GKE cluster using Gateway API for Internal and External Load balancers.

 ## Assumptions:
 * You have working knowledge/understanding of kubernetes concepts